 Machine learning tasks are usually described in terms of how the machine learning model should process given data.
 For example, in a classification task, given the image of an elephant as an input, the AI model is required to specify the elephant subspecies it belongs to (ex: Indian Elephant, African Elephant, Tusker etc.).
 The state-of-the-art pre-trained models for classification (NASNet, ResNet, Inception etc.) can only be used for similar tasks they are trained to handle.

 Further, if they require base-level training for various tasks, the models require over 500 images per category.
-Autoencoders serve as a solution to the lack of pre-trained models for the use of building A.I.
-Autoencoders work with fewer training images, eliminating the need to appoint over 500 per category.
+Autoencoders serve as a solution to the lack of pre-trained models for the use of building autoencoders for image classification works with fewer training images, eliminating the need to appoint over 500 per category.
 Also, autoencoders use a semi-supervised learning algorithm, that combines the strengths of both supervised and unsupervised learning algorithms.

 Supervised Learning (Classification Algorithm):